Intevation/intelmq-webinput-csv/docs/user-guide.rst

       GRANT INSERT ON TABLE events TO intelmq_mailgen;
       GRANT INSERT ON events_id_seq TO intelmq_mailgen;

-2. For OpenPGP-signatures in maigen, the webserver user must have sufficient privileges to the gnupg home directory
+2. For OpenPGP-signatures in mailgen, the webserver user (or the user running the WSGI process) must have sufficient privileges to the gnupg home directory

    1. write access on the directory itself to create temporary files
    2. read access to all files in the directoy